Cardfight!! Vanguard G: Antagonists

 The main antagonist of this season and the Branch Chief of United Sanctuary.
 He is an elitist who believes that "weakness is a crime" and teaches that philosophy to all fighters of the branch.
 After losing to Chrono, he retired as a branch chief of United Sanctuary.
-He uses a Shadow Paladin deck.
+Kanzaki uses a Shadow Paladin deck, with Claret Sword Dragon as his main theme.